Will MS Dhoni and his men shine in Hamilton against Kiwis?

-With no chance of series win, India must beat New Zealand today to stay afloat
+With no chance of an ODI series win, India must beat New Zealand in the fourth ODI at Hamilton today in order for them to stay afloat in the five-match series

 Wellington: India are confident they can win their two remaining one-day internationals in New Zealand to salvage a draw from a series they were expected to dominate.
 Although a series win is out of reach for India, who trail 2-0, spinner Ravichandran Ashwin said the dramatic tie in the third match in Auckland showed the tide is turning for the tourists, who have slipped to number two in the rankings.